In this Guide

 6. North Star Portable Gas-Powered Air Compressor: Honda GX390 OHV Engine, 30-Gallon Horizontal Tank, 24.4 CFM @ 90 PSI

-Our final recommendation is a massive beast of a gas-powered air compressor.
-It’s what we recommend to full-time pros who use a range of air tools on the go, and need to be able to paint as part of their work.
-This is wildly overkill for most buyers, but to those few who have super high air demands and want the best solution for job site use, this is something to consider!
+Our final recommendation and one of the best air compressors is a massive beast of a gas-powered air compressor.
+It’s what we recommend to full-time pros who use a range of air tools on the go and need to be able to paint as part of their work.
+This is wildly overkilling for most buyers, but to those few who have super high air demands and want the best solution for job site use, this is something to consider!

 It’s insanely powerful.
 The North Star has a 12 HP gasoline engine.
 It’s built by Honda, like the engine on the Rolair above.

 The engine connects to a belt-drive system to crank a 2-stage, all-cast-iron cylinder pump.
-It’s set up in the distinctive North Star V-format, like an automotive engine assembly.
-This assembly also has a low-vibration feature that helps it run even smoother than the Rolair, even though it’s a larger system by a long shot.
+It’s set up in the distinctive North Star V format, like an automotive engine assembly.
+This assembly also has a low-vibration feature that helps it run even smoother than the Rolair GX200, even though it’s a larger system by a long shot.
+It is undoubtedly among the best air compressors.
 The pump assembly also features floating-style, Swedish steel valves, in an upgraded version of the format all our recommendations follow.

 As with most of the other recommendations we’ve included in this guide, the crankshaft has ball bearings at both ends for smooth operation over the long haul.
-There’s an after-cooler as well, air-powered like the one on the Rolair.
+There’s an after-cooler as well, air-powered like the one on the Rolair GX200.